 - The opportunity to work with us to further develop this status over the coming year

-The accreditation is open to solicitors, accredited paralegal and other professionals working in legal technology.
-If you are interested in joining or hearing more please contact: email@example.com .
+The accreditation is open to those working in legal technology either directly or indirectly for law firms or working in an in-house legal team.
+If you are interested in joining or hearing more please contact: firstname.lastname@example.org .